A Lady Named Smith

 A Lady Named Smith is the twentieth solo studio album by American country singer Connie Smith.
-It was released in May 1973 via Columbia Records and contained 11 tracks.
-The album was her first with the Columbia label.
-Its production and style featured a string instrumentation to help market Smith in the pop field.
-Included were a mix of new material and covers of previously-recorded songs by other artists.
+It was released in May 1973 by Columbia Records, her first album for the label.
+The production and style featured a string instrumentation to help market Smith in the pop field.
+Included were a mix of new material and covers of previously recorded songs by other artists.
 The album's only single was the original tune, "You've Got Me (Right Where You Want Me)", which reached the American country songs chart in 1973.
 A Lady Named Smith would also chart on the American country albums chart in 1973.

 Background

-Between 1964 and 1973, Connie Smith was signed to the RCA Victor label and had eighteen top ten singles.
+Between 1964 and 1973, Connie Smith was signed to RCA Victor and had eighteen top ten singles.
 By 1973, Smith had become increasingly dissatisfied with RCA Victor and ultimately left the label after her contract was not altered to her specified needs.
 Instead, she signed with Columbia Records and was permitted to record one gospel album per year.

 At Columbia, she met with executive Clive Davis, who agreed to produce her.
 However, Columbia dismissed Davis from the label and Smith began working on her first album with producer Billy Sherrill.
 However, the pair disagreed on religion, Smith being more religious than Sherrill: "The first time we met after I signed, we had an argument.
 He said 'there was no such thing as sin.'
 That became an ongoing thing, and part of it was my fault," Smith later reflected.
 Instead, Billy Sherrill arranged for George Richey to produce Smith's first Columbia album.
 Richey had recently had success as a songwriter for George Jones and Tammy Wynette.
 He had also previously produced albums for Dick Curless and Wynn Stewart.
 Richey would craft Smith's first Columbia disc titled A Lady Named Smith.